QNH1013/Java_DevHub/README.md

 // sampleCreditCaptureGivenAuth();
 ```

-To provide a more basic understanding of the message the sample code is sending, here is an example.
+To provide a more basic understanding of the message the sample code is sending, here's an example.
 Please note that although string building is an option, we generally recommend a more structured approach when sending transactions.

 ```Java
 POST /payment/sp2/credit/v1/authorization